SamGFrendo/Woody/readme.md

 9. A bunch of new arrays got things going.
 I am able to determine the 'best move' ( = one with lowest score after placing all three blocks) by creating an array of all moves, an array of score (reducing the array of score down to sinlets (e.g. move is complete)) and then pulling out the lowest number from the array of score, by then looping through array of score and adding array of moves (at that index) to a new array 'bestMoveArray' I create an array of best moves

-10. I managed to move from doing this with a test block to doing it with the actual blocks that a randomly generated in the blocks.js file, when the page loads, or 3 blocks have been placed
+10. I managed to move from doing this with a test block to doing it with the actual blocks that are randomly generated in the blocks.js file, when the page loads.

-I've learned that - Math.min is a recursive function and crashes on large arrays
+I've learned that - Math.min is a recursive function and crashes on large arrays and
 "Function calls are expensive, therefore with really big arrays a simple loop will perform much better than findIndex:" https://stackoverflow.com/questions/15997879/get-the-index-of-the-object-inside-an-array-matching-a-condition

-This meant I had to change my approach to finding the lowest value in the array.
-Figure it out though!
+11. To find the best move I had some fun with arrays - basically I created one which stored all the moves, and another which stored the all the scores.
+I then found the lowest value from scores array and used that to iterate through scores array, but returned the move from the moves array - creating a new array of the best scores

 *************************************************************************************************

 to do...

-- Next I need to use brain.js to place the actual blocks on the virtual board - DONE!!
--- But now it seems to not be working even though I didn't do anything :( -- Actual I think I was just counting the rows/columns wrong -- When figuring out where to place it's 'down' then 'right' and remember to add one to the number
+-- Actual I think I was just counting the rows/columns wrong -- When figuring out where to place a block, it's 'down' then 'right' and remember to add one to the number

 - Then after that I need to figure out the 'live'/'shadow' situation, so I can actually progress in the game

 - I think I should also split this file into the next brain-0 version?
 Maybe?
 Could be interesting to keep...

 ^^^ I CAN ACTUALLY RETURN THE BEST MOVE - My code runs in about 8 seconds on 10x10!
 Will be longer when I do every combination!

 I can.
-But, I can only run brain once, I'm not storing the state of the board using 'live'/'shadow', so after I run in once it thinks that the boards is empty again, I tried to resolve this
+But, I can only run brain once, I'm not storing the state of the board using 'live'/'shadow', so after I run in once it thinks that the boards is empty again, I tried to resolve this...
+- So by trying to let 'auto_virtualBoard' be replaced with 'virtualBoard' I want to be able to progress through the game

 - I think I should be careful about when virtual boards are getting created - it happens on page load AND when I select virtual brain